 You know what I found out?
 I don't have allergies.
 Not one allergy.
 I went through the allergy testing and found out I was unnecessarily taking these medicines for years!
 This doctor listened to me and he knew right away what was probably wrong with me.
 All he had to do was look in my nose to know.
 He also gave the very uncomfortable experience of having a camera up my nose to make sure nothing else was wrong.

 What was wrong?
 The turbinates in my nose are enlarged and swollen blocking off airflow.
-I haven't been able to breath through my nose for over ten years (at least) because of this.
+I haven't been able to breathe through my nose for over ten years (at least) because of this.
 This can be fixed and rather easily!
-I am using a combination of two nose sprays and, if that doesn't work, a simple ten minute in-office procedure will fix it.
+I am using a combination of two nose sprays and, if that doesn't work, a simple ten-minute in-office procedure will fix it.

 The point of all of this is to get your health taken care of.
 Do not be afraid to ask for a specialist.
 If your regular doctor doesn't seem to be listening to you, ask for another doctor.
 Otherwise, self-refer yourself to a specialist who can give you answers.
 Most people are not hypochondriacs.
 They know something is wrong with them and it needs to be fixed.
 It is just a matter of finding that doctor who will listen to them.